 Eligibility and selection criteria

-- hold a master’s degree in technology granted by a Finnish university
+- hold a master’s degree in technology granted by a Finnish university or,

-- hold a master’s degree granted by a Finnish university providing them with the knowledge base required for the postgraduate research field applied for
+- hold a master’s degree granted by a Finnish university providing them with the knowledge base required for the postgraduate research field applied for or,

 - hold a degree granted by a university abroad corresponding to the Finnish Master’s degree, providing them with the knowledge base required for the postgraduate research field applied for.